 Many Online Tools to Determine Best Price for a NEW Car or Truck

-When you are shopping for a new car or truck in the Oklahoma City metro area, how do you know whether the dealer is asking a fair price or trying to rip you off?
-And how do you know you are getting a square deal on your trade in?
+When shopping for a new car or truck in the Oklahoma City metro area, how do you know whether the dealer is asking a fair price or trying to rip you off?
+And how do you know you are getting a square deal on your trade-in?

 • MSRP: Manufacturer’s suggested retail price; the price the automaker suggests that dealers charge for the new car; the “sticker price.”
 The MSRP is a guideline, not a mandate.
 The MSRP is usually about 10% to 15% above the dealer invoice price.

-It is unrealistic to try to strip all dealer profit out of a car deal.
-The dealer invoice price is a good target when negotiating on a new car.
-An offer of 5% above invoice is a good offer that many dealers will readily accept.
-You should also take into account things like depreciation and replacement value of the truck in the event of an accident.
+Trying to strip all dealer profit out of a car deal is unrealistic.
+The dealer invoice price is a good target when negotiating a new car.
+An offer of 5% above the invoice is a good offer that many dealers will readily accept.
+You should also consider things like depreciation and replacement value of the truck in the event of an accident.

-In comparing these tools, we checked for listings for a 2015 Toyota Camry Sedan LE, four-door, no special options.
+In comparing these tools, we checked for listings for a four-door 2015 Toyota Camry Sedan LE with no unique options.

-The Kelley Blue Book has been around, believe it or not, since 1926.
+Believe it or not, the Kelley Blue Book has been around since 1926.
 Kelley was purchased by AutoTrader.com in 2010, but the service continues to operate under the Kelley name.
 In 2013, Kelley Blue Book expanded into China.

 Kelly listed the following prices for our new 2015 Toyota Camry: